priyank5548/Secure-File-Transfer-Monitoring-System/README.md

 - File Events Log: detailed records of all file operations
 - Alerts Log: unauthorized movements and integrity violations
 - Final Audit Report: consolidated summary of monitored activity

+Sample logs and reports are included in the repository for reference.

 ---